Are you looking for a youth speaker to motivate and encourage a group of students in Australia?

 Research shows that around one in four Australian students in Year 4 to Year 9 are bullied every few weeks or on a more frequent basis.
 That equals 28% of the overall student population.
 Social media only fuels this fire, with 83% of students report bullying both in-person and on the internet.

 Hiring a motivational speaker to visit your school allows you to introduce your audience to an entirely new viewpoint.
-It's an excellent way to expose them to different outlooks, widen their understanding and present a topic in a different way.
+One large survey found 99% of students said they "highly value" guest speakers.
+It's an excellent way to expose them to different outlooks, widen their understanding and present a topic differently.

-As you search for the best youth speaker to visit your school, what are some of the qualities and characteristics to prioritize?
-Let's take a look.
+As you search for the best youth speaker to visit your school, what are some of the qualities and characteristics to prioritise?

 Everyone has to start somewhere, but you don't want someone without any public speaking experience taking the microphone in front of a group of impressionable students.